 Elderflower season is an exciting but short lived time.
 Every year I try to find some way to preserve the elderflower harvest so that I can enjoy them for a longer period of time.
-Elderflower sparkling mead is one of my favorite things to make, but I’ve been wanting to try making elderflower liqueur (also known as St. Germain) for some time now.
+I’ve been wanting to try making elderflower liqueur (also known as St. Germain) for some time now.
 This year the local elder trees were absolutely loaded with elderflowers, so I decided to make this delicious elderflower liqueur!

 Elderflowers appear before elderberries, and they arrive anytime between May through July, depending on your location and climate.

 Although it’s a bit labor intensive, it’s important to cut the flowers off with as little stem as possible attached.
-This is because the stems can be toxic and cause stomach upset in large amounts.
+This is because the stems contain a toxic compound and can cause stomach upset in large amounts in some people.

-If you don’t have access to fresh elderflowers, dried elderflowers can also be used.
+If you don’t have access to fresh elderflowers, dried elderflowers can also be used, just use about half as much as fresh.

-Pour the bottle of vodka over the elderflowers, then top with the slices of lemon to keep the flowers under the vodka.
+Pour a 750ml bottle of vodka over the elderflowers, then top the jar with lemon slices to keep the flowers submerged under the vodka.

-Cover the jar with a lid and put it in a cool and dark place for 2-4 weeks.
+Cover the jar with a lid and put it in a cool and dark place to infuse for 2-4 weeks.

-It can be consumed right away or aged longer if desired.
-It will keep indefinitely.
+The elderflower liqueur can be consumed right away, or aged longer if desired.
+It will keep indefinitely!

 Elderflower Liqueur Cocktail Recipes